 Now right off the bat, let me say this is not intended to be a definitive list of the things you should measure.
 What will be a good measure for one site (and one site owner) might not be so important for another.
 To some degree, what you should measure depends on what your goals are for your site.

 But traffic stats do have their uses.
-When people run to the discussion forums in a panic because they see a rankings drop, the first thing we generally ask them is how their traffic and sales numbers look.
+When someone panics because they see a ranking drop, the first thing we generally ask them is how their traffic and sales numbers look.
 It's surprising how often they answer that their traffic and sales seem to be holding steady!

 Which, of course, just proves my point – rankings are a poor measure of success.
 If a site owner sees a big drop, but the site's traffic and sales stay steady, then it's one of two things: either nobody else is seeing the big drop in rankings, or the decline is on phrases that weren't bringing traffic in the first place.
 Either way, the rankings the site owner is so concerned about don't seem to have much to do with the performance of the site.